Oil on board

 "Aroha" / from Red Cottage Gallery first one woman exhibition in Wellington by R. K. / 16.10.71 / L. J. Harvey / (1971–1987) [verso]

-This elegantly restrained painting formed part of Robyn Kahukiwa’s first solo show, which was held at the Red Cottage Gallery in Te Whanganui-a-Tara in 1971.
-It is at once realist and symbolic, as much an embodiment of love, loss, and the comfort of kin as it is a depiction of actual people.
+This elegant painting formed part of Robyn Kahukiwa’s first solo show, held at the Red Cottage Gallery in Te Whanganui-a-Tara in 1971.
+Like other early works by the artist, it combines realism and symbolism.
 It is not unreasonable to imagine the women depicted as mourners at a tangihanga.
 The painting might also be understood to portray a homecoming more broadly, and to allude to the disconnection and sorrow felt by many Māori living away from their ancestral lands—whether overseas or simply in urban centres.
 (Kahukiwa herself was born in ‘diaspora’ in Australia, and only relocated to Aotearoa in early adulthood.)
+Ultimately, the work is expressive of love, loss, and the comfort of kin.

 Aroha is painted with a lyricism commensurate with its subject matter.
 It is strongly distinct from two later paintings by Kahukiwa in the Fletcher Trust Collection, Tihe Mauri Ora and Invasion, both of which are marked by more overtly political content.
 There’s tension in Aroha, deep emotion, but also calm.
 It is replete with keenly observed and compelling details, such as the nape hairs on the woman at right and the expression on her half-visible face.
-The sense of security expressed by the embrace is underscored by the high horizon line and by the carved whare behind them, an embodiment of their whakapapa.
+The sense of security expressed by the embrace is underscored by the high horizon line and by the carved whare behind the figures, an embodiment of their whakapapa.
 Whānau and whenua enfold these women.